anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 Clojure functions return the output of the last thing evaluated.

 Ok thats again enough babbling and academics.
-Lets take the practical approach and write some functions.
+Let's take the practical approach and write some functions.